PigeonF/croissant/hosts/ganymede/README.md

 - **Secure Boot**: Once [lanzaboote] is either upstreamed into nixpkgs, or the support for remote signing is merged it might be interesting to enable secure boot on the laptop.
 - **Remote Unlock**: The hard disk should be unlockable remotely.
 In theory this should work (the initrd has a SSH server enabled), but in practice connection attempts time out (some issue with the networking setup in the initrd?)
+- **Impermanence**: Currently the whole `/home/pigeonf` folder is stored in `/persist`.
+The reason is that symlinks created by home-manager cannot be restored as individual files.

 [lanzaboote]: https://github.com/nix-community/lanzaboote